 Risk Management Initiatives

-Reports on the main risk measures taken by the Risk Management Committee in fiscal 2020.
+Reports on the main risk measures taken by the Risk Management Committee in FY 2021.

 Initial response to the problems at Oisix New Ebina Station and subsequent review

 We recognized from the outset that there was a serious risk of the move to the Oisix New Ebina Station distribution center resulting in failure.
 So we arranged the relocation in phases, making sure that we would only advance to the next phase once the all the boxes for the preceding phase had been checked.
 Even so, we were unable to prevent the failure of the move.
 So to ensure that this sort of thing would never happen again, and to make it a learning experience for us, shortcomings from the management level to the frontline were identified, discussed by the Executive Committee, and summarized in a report.